Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) have undergone extensive development for learning from graph-structure data and have achieved remarkable performance on a variety of tasks \cite{kipf_semi-supervised_2017,hamilton_inductive_2017,velickovic_graph_2018,zhang_link_2018}.
-The power of GNNs is mainly attributed to their message-passing scheme that each node in the graph aggregates information from its neighbors, namely \textit{graph propagation}, and then updates its own representation accordingly by trainable weights as \textit{feature transformation}.
-Iteratively performing the two-stage scheme enables the model to learn from the graph topology inclusively.
+Graph Neural Networks (GNNs) have undergone extensive development for learning from graph-structure data and have achieved remarkable performance \cite{kipf_semi-supervised_2017,hamilton_inductive_2017,velickovic_graph_2018}.
+The power of GNNs is mainly attributed to the message-passing scheme containing two alternative operations, namely \textit{graph propagation} and \textit{feature transformation}, which aggregates neighborhood information in the graph and updates representation by trainable weights.

 Despite their success, canonical GNNs are recognized for their high resource consumption, especially when scaling up to large graphs \cite{wu_comprehensive_2021}.
-The performance bottleneck arises from the sequence of matrix multiplications integral to message passing stages, i.e., graph propagation and feature transformation, which alternatively apply to the node representation and lead to computational complexities directly proportional to the numbers of edges and nodes in the graph, respectively~\cite{chen_scalable_2020}.
+The performance bottleneck arises from the connection with graph size, as both graph propagation and feature transformation can be viewed as multiplications on graph-scale matrices, and lead to computational complexities proportional to the numbers of edges and nodes in the graph, respectively~\cite{chen_scalable_2020}.
 Hence, the essence of improving GNN learning efficiency lies in reducing the number of operations associated with graph diffusion and model weights \cite{liu_survey_2022,zhang_survey_2023}.

-Empirically, a diverse range of strategies have been explored for saving computational cost by sparsifying the graph as well as the model.
-In efforts to simplify graph computation, prior research utilizes graph sparsification techniques \cite{liu_graph_2019}.
-This typically entails removing graph components based on either predetermined \cite{zheng_robust_2020,zeng_decoupling_2021,liu_dspar_2023} or learned \cite{li_adaptivegcn_2021,li_graph_2022,jin_graph_2022} criteria.
-However, the persistence of a static graph through all propagation hops causes a dilemma: the topology may become overly coarse, thereby omitting crucial information for GNN feature extraction, or the graph structure may be under-sparsified and model efficiency is scarcely improved.